Txus5012/WFRP4e-Endeavours/README.md

 Activating Sea of Claws endeavours will replace the "Between adventures" endeavours with the ones available at sea.

+- Version 1.3.0 adds endeavours from **Lustria**.

+Activating Lustria endeavours will add "Between Adventures" endeavours and replace the "Travel" ones.

 ## Contributions
 Only the "Between adventures" endeavours from the Core module have journal links included, If you want to contribute and have Enemy in Shadows, Altdorf: Crown of the Empire, Up in Arms and/or Old World Bundle I Foundry modules, you can help me with the rest of the journal links.